Cancellations: 5 Positive Behaviors To Handling Them

 5 Ways to handle last-minute plan cancellations

 Last-minute plan cancellations can be frustrating and disappointing, leaving us feeling rejected and alone.
-However, you must know how to handle these situations constructively and healthily.
+But, you must know how to handle these situations constructively and healthily.

 When someone cancels plans last minute, respond with empathy.
 Instead of reacting with anger or frustration, take a step back and think from their perspective.
 You never know of an emergency or a personal crisis.